Feature Selection: A Data Perspective: Feature Selection with Streaming Data

-The vast majority of streaming feature selection methods are supervised which utilize label information to guide feature selection process.
+Vast majority of streaming feature selection methods are supervised which utilize label information to guide feature selection.
 However, in social media, it is easy to amass vast quantities of unlabeled data, while it is time and labor consuming to obtain labels.
-To deal with large-scale unlabeled data in social media, authors in~\citep{li2015unsupervised} propose a USFS algorithm to study unsupervised streaming feature selection.
-The key idea of USFS is to utilize source information such as link information to enable unsupervised streaming feature selection.
-The workflow of the proposed framework USFS is shown in Figure 2.

-USFS first uncovers hidden social factors from link information by mixed membership stochastic blockmodel~\citep{airoldi2009mixed}.
-Suppose that the number of instances is $n$ and each instance is associated with a $k$ dimensional latent factors.
+To deal with large-scale unlabeled data in social media, authors in~\cite{li2015unsupervised} propose the USFS algorithm to tackle unsupervised streaming feature selection.
+The key idea of USFS is to utilize source information such as link information.
+USFS first uncovers hidden social factors from link information by mixed membership stochastic blockmodel~\cite{airoldi2009mixed}.
 After obtaining the social latent factors $\mat{\Pi}\in\mathbb{R}^{n\times k}$ for each linked instance, USFS takes advantage of them as a constraint to perform selection.
-At a specific time step $t$, let $\mat{X}^{(t)}$, $\mat{W}^{(t)}$ denote the corresponding feature matrix, feature coefficient matrix respectively.
-To model feature information, USFS constructs a graph $\mathcal{G}$ to represent feature similarity and $\mat{A}^{(t)}$ denotes the adjacency matrix of the graph, $\mat{L}^{(t)}$ is the corresponding laplacian matrix derived from $\mat{X}^{(t)}$.
+At a specific time step $t$, let $\mat{X}^{(t)}$, $\mat{W}^{(t)}$ denote the corresponding feature matrix and feature coefficient respectively.
+To model feature information, USFS constructs a graph $\mathcal{G}$ to represent feature similarity and $\mat{A}^{(t)}$ denotes the adjacency matrix of the graph, $\mat{L}^{(t)}$ is the corresponding Laplacian matrix from $\mat{X}^{(t)}$.
 Then the objective function to achieve feature selection at the time step $t$ is given as follows:

-where $\alpha$ is a sparse regularization parameter, $\beta$ controls the robustness of the model and $\gamma$ balances link information and feature information.

-Assume at the next time step $t+1$ a new feature arrives, to test new features, USFS takes a similar strategy as Grafting to perform a gradient test.
-Specifically, if the inclusion of the new feature is going to reduce the objective function in Eq.~(\ref{eq:USFS}) at the new time step, the feature is accepted, otherwise the new feature can be removed.
-When new features are continuously being generated, they may take place of some existing features and some existing features may become outdated.
-Therefore, USFS also investigates if it is necessary to remove any existing features by re-optimizing the model through Broyden-Fletcher-Goldfarb-Shanno (BFGS) quasi newton method~\citep{boyd2004convex}.
+where $\alpha$ is a sparse regularization parameter, $\beta$ controls the robustness of the model, and $\gamma$ balances link information and feature information.
+Assume at the next time step $t+1$ a new feature arrives, to test the new feature, USFS takes a similar strategy as Grafting to perform gradient test.
+Specifically, if the inclusion of the new feature is going to reduce the objective function in Eq.~(\ref{eq:USFS}), the feature is accepted; otherwise the new feature can be removed.
+When new features are continuously being generated, some existing features may become outdated, therefore, USFS also investigates if it is necessary to remove any existing features by re-optimizing the model through a BFGS method~\cite{boyd2004convex}.